wittend/mag-usb/docs/Data-Format.md

 ## Logging and pipes
 - If you enable logging or named pipes in the configuration, the same JSON lines can be written to files or pipes.
 See `docs/Configuration.md` (output section).
+- In the case that data is published to an MQTT broker, the same JSON lines will be used (for now).
+See `docs/Configuration.md` (output section).